My Mother, the Criminal

 I agreed and bought a smaller sack to tide us over until the coupon for the replacement bag arrived.
 I sprinkled the wormy feed into the alley so birds and squirrels could enjoy it.

 Hours later, I caught Mother spooning up the feed from the alley.

 “What are you going to do with that?”
 I asked.

 “I’ll Feed it to Nike,” she said.
 “Peggy said it wouldn’t hurt and this stuff is expensive.”
-(Obviously Mother had been listening in on the extension—this in itself is probably some kind of misdemeanor—but hard to prove.)
+(Obviously, Mother had been listening in on the extension; this in itself was probably some kind of misdemeanor, but hard to prove.